Technology has forever changed the waiting game.

 Habits that had proven so effective and convenient in this alternate universe were no match for reality.
 Click, Vaccine?
 Click, brotherly love?
 Click, peaceful transition of power?
 Never before had we been so misguided or misdirected by our collective habits.
 The one virtue we needed most this year is the one virtue our clicks nearly destroyed.

-Yes, 2020 has asked much of us.
+Yes, the year has asked much of us.
 But at the heart of this complex request is something quite simple:

 Learn to have greater expectation for something — or someone — better.